Far Eastern University Diliman

 FEU Diliman, formerly known as FEU FERN College, is an educational institution at Sampaguita Avenue, Mapayapa Village, Diliman, Quezon City, Philippines.
-Founded in 1994 to commemorate the birth centennial of Dr. Nicanor B. Reyes Sr., founder and first president of the Far Eastern University (FEU), the institution offers programs from Kindergarten, Basic Education, High School, up to Tertiary Education.
+Founded in 1994 to commemorate the birth centennial of Nicanor Reyes Sr., founder and first president of the Far Eastern University (FEU), the institution offers programs from Kindergarten, Basic Education, High School, up to Tertiary Education.

 FEU Diliman is the home of the FEU Baby Tamaraws, the high school varsity team of FEU, for the Juniors Division of the University Athletic Association of the Philippines (UAAP).

 Like its sister schools, FEU Tech and FEU Alabang, the college runs on a trimester academic system.
 An academic year starts in the second week of August and ends every June.

 History

 The campus it presently occupies was originally constructed for the Institute of Technology in the 1980s.
 After a few years of operations, the Institute returned to the campus in Manila.

 In 1994, the Far Eastern University celebrated the birth centennial of its founder, Dr. Nicanor B. Reyes Sr., by establishing the FEU Nicanor Reyes Educational Foundation College (stylized as FEU FERN to be distinguished from the medical foundation, FEU-NRMF).
 The institution then offered baccalaureate courses in Accountancy, Business, and Information Technology.

 In March 2018, the school's operations management was turned over from the Nicanor Reyes Educational Foundation to East Asia Computer Center, Inc. (EACCI), the corporation managing the FEU Institute of Technology (FEU Tech).

 The shift is particularly advantageous for the school's move to espouse the Business-IT Fusion concept.